Crossroads Mall (Nebraska): Beginnings

-Renovation
+First renovation

 Melvin Simon & Associates purchased the mall in 1984.
 A $35 million renovation project began in 1986 and was completed in 1988.
 The renovation created a new 2-story center court with a unique white membrane "tent" roof extending far above the 2nd floor (Simon added a similar tent roof at University Mall in Little Rock, Arkansas, around the same time).
 The 2nd floor of the center court housed the food court.
 A new wing running perpendicular to the original corridor to the north added 2 floors of retail space with Dillard's as a new anchor at the north end.
 William Dillard, the founder and president of the Dillard's chain was present at the opening of the store at Crossroads.
 A new single-story wing extended south from the center court and ended at a large glass-enclosed main entrance.
 The renovation also added a 6-story parking structure on the northeast corner of the property, which connected to the 2nd floor of the new north wing, to the 2nd and 3rd floors of the new Dillard's store, and originally connected to the 3rd floor of the existing Younkers store, all via enclosed skywalks.
 Unlike the original anchors, the first and second floors of Dillard's matched up with the first and second floors of the mall.
 The entire mall was refurbished during the renovation, updated with a bold new red, blue, and gray color scheme and new neon lighting.
 Also around the same time as this renovation, Sears added a passenger elevator, where previously only escalators had been available to customers.
+It was during this time that Brandeis sold all its stores to Younkers and the store at Crossroads was converted to the Younkers name.

-Second Renovation
+Second renovation

 In 1998, the mall underwent a smaller, mostly cosmetic remodel in which the color scheme and furnishings were updated to more neutral colors.
 New directional signage was added in the mall and the parking garage, and a large lighted "FOOD COURT" sign was added over the escalator leading up to the food court.
 Spaces of two former food court tenants were combined and remodeled to provide additional seating, small children's rides, and a family restroom.
 The main south entrance was also updated with a new "compass" logo, new logotype, and faux windows above the existing windows.